 Electricity is everywhere.
 Your television, the car… even your watch.
 The influence of electricity on our society has revealed numerous possibilities that have changed the way that we live and operate.
 The benefits an electric world offers have even spread into how we heat our homes.
 Once the sole domain of fossil fuels, electricity has allowed us to develop ultra-efficient and sleek heating solutions that are better for both the environment and your wallet.

 The concept of smart homes may have been around for a while, but the idea is becoming increasingly popular as technology develops and solutions become more affordable.
-When it comes to electric heaters, some allow you to control your heating in clever ways using AI assistants and apps on your smartphone.
+When it comes to electric radiators and electric heaters, some allow you to control your heating in clever ways using AI assistants and apps on your smartphone.
 These allow you to micro-manage your central heating from anywhere, at any time, offering enhanced convenience and efficiency.

 What is electric heating?

-Simply put, electric heating is the process of converting electrical energy into heat energy.
 This process is commonly used in a wide variety of applications across the household.
 From cooking on an electric stove, boiling water in the kettle and, of course, home heating.

 In terms of electric heaters and radiators, they work just like your plumbed central heating radiators, except for one key difference – they don’t rely on a boiler and a network of pipes to deliver the heat.
 This is beneficial as it allows greater control over the temperature of each unit.
 It also improves reliability, because if your boiler breaks your heating system remains fully functional, keeping your home nice and warm.